pivotal/docs-platform-automation/docs/inputs-outputs.md

 #### Azure
-These required properties are adapted from the instructions outlined in [Launching an Ops Manager Director Instance on Azure][manual-azure]
+The required properties are adapted from the instructions outlined in [Launching an Ops Manager Director Instance on Azure][manual-azure]

-{% code_snippet 'examples', 'azure-configuration' %}
 {% include '.ip-addresses.md' %}

 #### GCP
-These required properties are adapted from the instructions outlined in [Launching an Ops Manager Director Instance on GCP][manual-gcp]
+The required properties are adapted from the instructions outlined in [Launching an Ops Manager Director Instance on GCP][manual-gcp]

-{% code_snippet 'examples', 'gcp-configuration' %}
 {% include '.ip-addresses.md' %}

 !!! info "Using a Service Account Name to Avoid Secrets"